stephen-riley/ensembl-fs-quickstart/README.md

 The file at `ensembl-net/etc/ensembl.conf` contains the information necessary to connect to the desired Ensembl database.
 This file must be copied to `~/.ensembl.conf` (or `/etc/ensembl.conf` for a global configuration).
 It defaults to connecting to one of Ensembl's US-based public databases, which contains almost 500 different versions of different species.

+## How it works

+See [HOWITWORKS.md](https://github.com/stephen-riley/ensembl-fs/blob/master/HOWITWORKS.md) in the [EnsemblFS](https://github.com/stephen-riley/ensembl-fs) project.

 ## Notes

 * The code is built for Ensembl database version 99.
 I've not tested it against version 98 schemas, so YMMV.